miladra/InternetShop/README.md

 # InternetShop
-a ASP.NET Core Architecture With UnitOfwork and Repository pattern
+a practice of defining an architecture With UnitOfwork and Repository pattern based on ASP.NET Core